jacquelinie/dbc_website/deployment/README.md

 ### "npm run build"

 To generate a build folder.
 You then will need to copy and paste this content into the backend folder.
+(You can just replace all the content within the static folder with this content.)

 Note: Inorder for it to work, you need to move the css, js and media files out of the inner static folder and into the main static folder.
+(Follow the same structure as the current static folder PLEASE!)
 Ensure you change the index.html file paths to reflect this change.
+Pasted here for your convenience:
+### '<script defer="defer" src="/js/main.a4fd6f81.js"></script><link href="/css/main.cd486f81.css" rel="stylesheet"></'